zoo-labs/hardhat/README.md

 This package helps configuring a repo for hardhat development.
 This is very opinionated :)

+### Creating a new project
+We will do this using the yarn package manager, starting with:

+`yarn init`
+`yarn add --dev boringcrypto/hardhat-framework`

 ### How to include this?
 All the packages needed are included in this package, so all you need to add in your repo's `package.json` is: